Are you looking to increase employee productivity at your FEC?

-A few ways you can provide a positive workplace environment to drive increased employee productivity are:
+Here are a few ways you can foster a positive work environment to drive employee productivity:

 Does your company have a written mission statement or list of core values that are important to you and that you want to see your employees exhibit regularly in the workplace?

 If so, have they been communicated to your team?
 If you haven’t created something like this, you should!
 Document it and remind your staff members of them often.
 You may even consider making a sign with your mission statement and/or